Schneider-Electric-UnityPro/unityTranslator/README.md

 # unityTranslator
-Allows to translate Schneider-Electric® UnityPro® applications
+Allows to translate UnityPro applications

 This project helps to understand how to use the Schneider-Electric® UnityPro® automation interface to translate the content of user application.